 Transcription assignment guidelines (winter semester):

-Week 11: start adding the remaining allophones listed under e)
+Week 11: start adding dark ‘l’ and dentalization, the allophones listed under c)

 Transcription assignment guidelines (summer semester, single-subject students only):